totango/discovery-agent/README.md

 ## ConsulClient
 ConsulClient is a HTTP client for [Consul](http://www.consul.io).
 You can either choose to work directly with ConsulClient or you can use the ServiceDiscovery or RoundRobinLoadBalancer which are targeted to more specific use cases.
 We suggest you read the whole README to fully understand which class to use when.

-By default ConsulClient connects to Consul agent on localhost and port 8500.
+By default ConsulClient connects to Consul agent on localhost, port 8500 and uses 5min for update blocking calls.

 ```java